RaphaelTurtlePower/objc_ios_guides/iOS-1-day-Weekend-Workshop.md

 Prior to the workshop, students will need all three of the following items:

-1. Mac computer running OSX 10.7 or later
+1. **Mac computer** running OSX 10.7 or later
-2. X-Code 6 or 6.01, this can be downloaded from the App Store. *Note: if you have slow internet this could take 10 hours; however, if not it should take 10 minutes.
+2. **X-Code 6 or 6.01**, this can be downloaded from the App Store. *Note: if you have slow internet this could take 10 hours; however, if not it should take 10 minutes.
 If you find yourself with a 10hr download time go to your local Apple store (free wifi, no password required and the "Geniuses" don't mind.
 I just did it last weekend).
-3. CocoaPods - Follow the [instructions listed here](http://guides.cocoapods.org/using/getting-started.html#getting-started).
-Cocoapods was developed using ruby and can be installed by running `sudo gem install cocoapods` on the command line.
+3. **CocoaPods** - Follow the [instructions listed here](http://guides.cocoapods.org/using/getting-started.html#getting-started).
+Cocoapods was developed using ruby and can be installed by running `sudo gem install cocoapods` in the Terminal.
 We plan to provide more instruction later on to better clarify for beginners.
 If additional information is not posted and you are stuck, please email me (laurakirby26@gmail.com)

 <!-- ## Roles-->